Porges/ways-to-play/src/articles/cards/ceki/ceki.md

 1. a card from a 19th-century deck collected in @ChineseOfTheStraitsSettlements,
 2. a card from a 20th-century deck as used in Singapore, produced by Guan Huat under the Double Elephant (<span lang="zh">雙象</span>) brand (seemingly related to #1),
-3. a card from a different 19th-century deck from @YoungCeki [p.
-300] (as reproduced in @JavaanseKaartspelen),
+3. a card from a different 19th-century deck from @YoungCeki [300] (as reproduced in @JavaanseKaartspelen),
 4. a card from a deck produced by Harmsen Verweij & Dunlop (after 1933), a Dutch company,[^fn0]
 5. a 1940s deck collected in @JavaanseKaartspelen,
 6. and then a modern card from a deck purchased in Bali in 2019 (clearly derived from #3).